Making travel accessible

 We’re here to help you aboard.

-Try to get to the station around 20 minutes before your train is due to leave so we’ve got plenty of time to help you get on board.
-When you arrive tell a member of station staff that you’ve booked assisted travel and they’ll take it from there.
+Try to get to the station around 20 minutes before your train is due to leave so we’ve got plenty of time to help you get on the train.
+When you arrive, tell a member of station staff that you’ve booked assisted travel and they’ll take it from there.

 To learn more about our station facilities before you travel, check our station accessibility information.

 We have a number of services to help make your journey more comfortable.